expo/expo/docs/pages/tutorial/layout.md

 ## Step 6: Create buttons using Pressable

 React Native provides various components to handle touch events on native platforms.
-For this tutorial, we’ll use the [`<Pressable>`](https://reactnative.dev/docs/pressable) component.
+For this tutorial, we’ll use the <LinkBase href="https://reactnative.dev/docs/pressable" openInNewTab>`<Pressable>`</LinkBase> component.
 It is a core component wrapper that can detect various stages of interactions, from basic single tap events to advanced events such as a long press.

 In the design, there are two buttons we need to implement.
 Each has different styles and labels.
-Let's start by creating a function component that can be reused to create the two buttons.
+Let's start by creating a component that can be reused to create the two buttons.

-Create a new file called **Button.js** inside the **components** folder with the following code snippet:
+Create a new file called **Button.js** inside the **components** directory with the following code snippet:

 <!-- prettier-ignore -->
 ```js